Skip to Main Content

 United States copyright law protects unpublished materials as well as published materials.
 If you wish to make more than fair use of an unpublished manuscript in a publication, you must determine whether the work has passed into the public domain and is no longer under copyright protection or find the copyright holder and get permission to use the material.

-These sites outline tools and techniques for identifying and contacting copyright owners.
+These sites outline tools and techniques for identifying and contacting copyright owners as well as gaining permissions.

 Purchasing a Copyrighted Work: If you purchase a copyrighted work (hard copy), you are allowed to lend or sell the item since you have purchased it.
 Digital copies are another topic.
 Typically, you purchase a license to the product and are much more limited in what you can do with the digital copy.
 For example, digital copies may have limitations and you typically cannot give a digital copy to someone else.